nyc-squirrels-2015/Mynyl/README.md

 # Mynyl
-###A small CRUD App for recording and review my vinyl records
+###A small CRUD App for recording and reviewing my vinyl records
 ####Developed by: Chris Pachomski for DevBootcamp